DayU: Productivity App

 Challenge

-Create a distinctive brand identity and intuitive user interface for DayU that appeals to Gen-Z and Millenial women.
+Create a distinctive brand identity and intuitive user interface for DayU that appeals to Gen-Z and Millennial women based on research with 194 users.
 The design must balance functionality with a calming, motivational aesthetic, while reflecting inclusivity, trust, and mindfulness.

 Goal

-Establish DayU as a trusted, visually engaging, and user-centric productivity tool through thoughtful creative direction, branding, and user experience design.
+Establish DayU as a trusted, visually engaging, and user-centric productivity tool through data-driven creative direction, branding, and user experience design validated through user testing.

 Solution

-Craft and deliver a cohesive brand strategy that prioritizes the health and wellness needs of Gen Z and Millenial women.
-Through thoughtful creative direction, user experience, and interface design, develop a compelling visual identity that inspires trust, fosters empowerment, and aligns productivity with holistic well-being.
+Craft and deliver a cohesive brand strategy that prioritizes the health and wellness needs of Gen Z and Millennial women.
+Through iterative design and user testing, develop a compelling visual identity that achieved 95% user satisfaction and 4th place finish out of 100 competing teams.

 What is DayU?